 The Waubonsee Chorale is a vocal ensemble of approximately 30 male and female singers.
 The group explores the lively art of small ensemble singing through performances of selected music, such as madrigals, spirituals and other traditional choral music forms.
 It is open to all students and community residents.
-Repeatable to a maximum of 4 semester hours; 4 semester hours may apply to a degree or certificate.
+Repeatable to a maximum of 4 semester hours; 4 semester hours may apply to an AFA or AA degree.
+A minimum of 4 hours of practice each week is required.

-Note: For noncredit course see MUS898 in the Community Education section of the noncredit schedule.
+Note: For noncredit course see MUS898 in the Personal Enrichment section of the noncredit schedule.